dyle71/hcs-crypt/README.md

 The API (Application Programming Interface) is very, very small.
 Yet it manages to address all issues and is still extensible.
-If you search for common software engineering best pratices (e.g. [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLIDhttps://en.wikipedia.org/wiki/SOLID)) and software pattern (e.g. mots notable [Facade](https://en.wikipedia.org/wiki/Facade_pattern), [Factory](https://en.wikipedia.org/wiki/Factory_method_pattern) and many others) and C/C++ (e.g. [Non Virtual Interface](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Non-Virtual_Interface)) idioms you'll find a lot.
+If you search for common software engineering best pratices (e.g. [S.O.L.I.D.](https://en.wikipedia.org/wiki/SOLIDhttps://en.wikipedia.org/wiki/SOLID)) and software pattern (e.g. most notable [Facade](https://en.wikipedia.org/wiki/Facade_pattern), [Factory](https://en.wikipedia.org/wiki/Factory_method_pattern) and many others) and C/C++ (e.g. [Non Virtual Interface](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Non-Virtual_Interface)) idioms you'll find a lot.
 I do not count each and everyone.
 Most go by unnoticed.

 At the very core is the [Algorithm class](include/headcode/crypt/algorithm.hpp).
-Object of this class are
+Objects of this class are

 * Initialized with some arbitrary data (see `Initialize()` method).
 * Process data (see `Add()` method), which might also create outgoing blocks of data on the fly.
-* And finally close or finalized creating the final result (if the algorithm produces such, see `Finalize()` method).
+* And finally closed or finalized creating the final result (if the algorithm produces such, see `Finalize()` method).

 Instances to algorithms are obtained by the [Factory class](include/headcode/crypt/factory.hpp).

 * `Create()` creates a particular algorithm instance.
 * `GetAlgorithmDescriptions()` lists all known algorithms.

+Simple.

+And easy.

 All parts of the framework, at this level, are thread-safe. _However_, the library acts simply as on intermediate between an application and an implementing low-level framework.
 So if the low-level